 - Instrument purchase or rental costs

 - Choral and orchestral programs or general music education classes or workshops

 - Activities intended for audience development

 - In-school programs that are part of a regular school day

 - Travel costs or instrument transportation for professional musicians

 ACMP receives more grant requests than can be supported.
-We ask that grant applications be written with close attention to instructions and with the recognition that the decisions of the Grants Review Committee are final.
+The decisions of the Grants Review Committee are final.

 Complete the online application to apply.

-Applicants are notified of committee review outcomes 45 days after the deadline date.
+Applicants are notified of committee review outcomes 30 days after receipt of a completed application.
 Successful applicants must fill out an acceptance form, available here